Pulmonary actinomycosis is a rare bacterial lung infection.

 The disease is rare in the U.S. It may occur at any age, but most patients are 30 to 60 years old.
 Men get this infection more often than women.

 The infection usually comes on slowly.
 It may be weeks or months before a doctor makes a diagnosis.

 Tests that may be done include:

 The goal of treatment is to cure the infection.
-However, many patients take a long time to get better.
-To be cured, you may need to receive penicillin through a vein (intravenously) for 4 - 6 weeks, followed by several months of penicillin by mouth.
+Many patients take a long time to get better.
+To be cured, you may need to receive the antibiotic penicillin through a vein (intravenously) for 4 to 6 weeks.
+Then you need to take penicillin by mouth.
 Some people need up to 18 months of treatment.

 Surgery may be needed to drain fluid from the lungs and control the infection.

 Most people get better after treatment with antibiotics.

 Good dental hygiene may help reduce your risk of getting actinomycosis.

 Brook I. Actinomycosis.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Saunders Elsevier; 2012:chap 337.